 Asset Class Target Range

 US Equity 24% 19-29%

 Non-US Equity 24% 19-29%

 Private Equity 10% 5-15%

 US Fixed Income 14% 10-18%

 Non-US Fixed Income 4% 2-6%

 Private Debt 2% 0-4%

 Real Estate 10% 5-15%

 Commodities 4% 2-6%

 Absolute Return 7% 3-11%

 Cash 1% 0-3%

-100% )
+100%

-c) Investment Plan: Implementation
+C) Investment Plan: Implementation

-US Equity: During fiscal year 2018, the Trust added two active manager accounts with existing managers and terminated one active manager account.
-At the end of the fiscal year, this asset class had 15 active US equity managers, two of which manage two separate accounts, and one US equity index manager managing three products.
-73% of the Trust's US equity portfolio was actively managed at the end of the fiscal year.
+US Equity: During fiscal year 2020, the Trust added three active manager accounts and terminated one passive account.
+At the end of the fiscal year, this asset class had 18 active US equity managers, one of which manages two separate accounts, and one US equity index manager managing two products.
+Approximately 70% of the Trust's US equity portfolio was actively managed at the end of the fiscal year.

-Non-US Equity: There were no additions or terminations to the non-US equity manager accounts during the fiscal year.
-The Trust ended fiscal year 2018 with 11 active non-US equity managers, two of which manage two separate accounts each and one of which manages three separate accounts, and one index manager, which manages five products in non-US equity.
-Approximately 89% of the Trust's non-US equity allocation was actively managed.
-Additionally, for the currency overlay program, there were no additions or terminations, and the Trust continued to employ three active managers at the end of the fiscal year.
+Non-US Equity: During fiscal year 2020, the Trust added two active manager accounts with new managers, and terminated two active manager accounts.
+The Trust ended fiscal year 2020 with 13 active non-US equity managers, two of which manage two separate accounts each and one of which manages three separate accounts, and one index manager, which manages three products in non-US equity.
+Approximately 95% of the Trust's non-US equity allocation was actively managed.
+Additionally, for the currency overlay program, the Trust terminated one active manager, and employed two active managers at the end of the fiscal year.

-US Fixed Income: During fiscal year 2018, the Trust added three active manager accounts, two of which were with existing managers, and terminated two active manager accounts.
-At the end of the fiscal year, this asset class had 13 active/specialist managers, and 100% of the Trust's US fixed income allocation was actively managed.
+US Fixed Income: During the fiscal year, the Trust added one active manager account, and terminated two active manager accounts.
+At the end of the fiscal year, this asset class had 12 active/specialist managers, and 100% of the Trust's US fixed income allocation was actively managed.